Non-optimal levels of a reducible mod l modular representation: Proof of Ribet's work

 \section{Proof of Ribet's work}

 Even though Ribet's work has been explained in many lectures (e.g., \cite{R10}), a complete proof has not been published yet.
-In this section, we present it based on his idea.
+In this section, we provide it based on his idea.